bakkdoor/gumbo-d/README.md

-# Gumbo.d - D bindings for Google's Gumbo HTML5 parser library
+# Gumbo-d - D bindings for Google's Gumbo HTML5 parser library

 This is a simple D binding for the Gumbo HTML5 parser library written in C.